marcotoronto/rdm-test/content/05_Deposit_to_Dataverse.md

 ### 1. Choose the dataverse you want to deposit data into.
 {: .no_toc }

-Choose `Research Commons Workshops Dataverse` for practice purpose
+Choose `Research Commons Workshops Dataverse` for this exercise

 You can find dataverses via:
 <p style="margin-bottom:25px; margin-left:30px">
 <img src="figures/borealis-find-dataverse.png" width="500"/></p>

-If you need to deposit into another dataverse or create a stand-alone dataverse, please email Research Data Team at research.data@ubc.ca.

 <p style="margin-bottom: 30px"></p>